Rafaykhan12/Smart-Frames-Optimized-Detection-for-People-and-Faces/README.md

 # Smart-Frames-Optimized-Detection-for-People-and-Faces

 ## Overview
-Smart Frames is an AI-powered, optimized detection system designed for real-time analysis of high-quality images and videos.
-By leveraging frame skipping, multithreading, and sequential decision-making algorithms, this system efficiently detects people, performs face detection, and runs face recognition only when needed—minimizing computation on resource-constrained hardware.
+Smart Frames is an AI-powered solution designed to detect and count people in a designated area and recognize whether they are known individuals.
+The system first identifies if there are people present, then checks for face detection, and finally performs face recognition if faces are found.
+Built with efficiency in mind, Smart Frames optimizes real-time analysis of high-quality images and videos by incorporating frame skipping and multithreading, ensuring the system only performs computationally intensive tasks when necessary.
+This approach reduces processing overhead, making it suitable for resource-constrained hardware while maintaining high accuracy and responsiveness.

 This project can be adapted for multiple video streams and optimized for various hardware environments.

 ## Features
+- **People Detection**: Efficiently detects if people are present
+- **Face Detection**: Once people are detected, the system checks for faces within the frame.
+- **Face Recognition**: If faces are found, it then performs recognition to identify known individuals.
 - **Frame Skipping**: Skip unnecessary frames to save computation without sacrificing accuracy.
 - **Sequential Detection**:
   - Detect people in frames first.